fictionco/fiction/@plugins/plugin-jobs/README.md

 # Overview

-This plugin makes it east to create a job board.
+This plugin makes it easy to create and manage a job board in your Factor app.

 ## Installation